Posted on October 23, 2021

 I don’t want to discourage people from trying SAD Lamps.
 I have friends who’ve found them helpful and I’ve read many positive accounts so there’s definitely proof that they can improve things for people.
 But apparently it’s not for me, at this particular moment at least.

-Category: chronic fatigue syndrome, depression, diagnosis, emotions, medication, mental health, sleep, treatment Tagged: cfs, chronic fatigue, chronic fatigue syndrome, depression, experiment, fatigue, low energy, low vitamin d, mental health, SAD lamp, supplements, vitamin d, vitamin d deficiency, vitamin d supplements, vitamin deficiency
+Category: chronic fatigue, depression, diagnosis, emotions, medication, mental health, sleep, treatment Tagged: cfs, chronic fatigue, chronic fatigue, depression, experiment, fatigue, low energy, low vitamin d, mental health, SAD lamp, supplements, vitamin d, vitamin d deficiency, vitamin d supplements, vitamin deficiency

 Posted on January 23, 2021